 Hanken researchers are entitled to different open access opportunities, for example:

-Researchers select the publication channels which they find the most suitable in terms of quality and effectiveness:
+Researchers select the publication channels which they consider as the most suitable ones in terms of quality and effectiveness:

 Information on OA is available in Hanken's LibGuide on Open access.